Houses

 - Plan ground floor spaces that allow wheelchair access for occupants and visitors

-- Consider how ground floor spaces could be converted when stairs are no longer option
+- Consider how ground floor spaces could be converted when stairs are no longer an option

 - Allow for all sanitary facilities to be expanded to allow for changing mobility access